rafaelhdr/glewlwyd-oauth2-server/README.md

 If using LDAP authentication, users will be stored in a LDAP server.

 LDAP and Database authentication are possible at the same time.
-If a user is present in both t, the LDAP back end will be checked first.
+If a user is present in both, the LDAP back end will be checked first.

 ### JWT configuration